Nutrients for growing cannabis plants in soil

 Nutrients for the stretch phase at the beginning of the flowering period

-Is it possible to use different fertiliser ranges together in the same cannabis crop?
+Is it possible to use different nutrient ranges together in the same cannabis crop?

-It isn?t advisable to mix different brands of fertiliser and additives for the cultivation of cannabis, in fact, products within the same range are formulated to act in synergy with each other.
-These products should be used in the same irrigation water/tank, adding them one after other, and stirring the water well every time you add fertiliser.
+It isn't advisable to mix different brands of fertilizer and additives for the cultivation of cannabis, in fact, products within the same range are formulated to act in synergy with each other.
+These products should be used in the same irrigation water/tank, adding them one after other, and stirring the water well every time you add fertilizer.
 Never mix products together in their pure, undiluted form (without water).

 However, it is possible to use products from different ranges, but it is necessary to know the exact composition of each product, to avoid any risk of duplicating the nutrients or potential incompatibilities between them.
 In case of doubt concerning the association of different products in our catalogue, don?t hesitate to check it with us.

-Organic or mineral fertilisers for growing cannabis in soil?
+Organic or mineral fertilizers for growing cannabis in soil?

-Both types of nutrients are very efficient, but for growing in soil, we generally advise the use of organic fertilisers, which contributes to higher-quality flavour, thanks to the rich content in sugars, organic and humic acids and other natural ingredients very highly appreciated by the cannabis plant.
+Both types of nutrients are very efficient, but for growing in soil, we generally advise the use of organic fertilizers, which contribute to higher-quality flavor, thanks to the rich content in sugars, organic and humic acids, and other natural ingredients very highly appreciated by the cannabis plant.

-Organic nutrients are sourced from the living world (vegetable or animal), while mineral nutrients come from the chemical industry, or from the mining of veins of phosphate or potassium.
+Organic nutrients are sourced from the living world (vegetable or animal), while mineral nutrients come from the chemical industry or the mining of veins of phosphate or potassium.

 There are also ranges of bio-mineral nutrients, which are composed of both organic and mineral nutrient ingredients.
 This is more due to business reasons than any real innovation.

 Mineral nutrients are assimilated faster than organic nutrients which are released more slowly.
-With regard to their performance, if these two fertiliser types are properly used, both can provide excellent results.
+About their performance, if these two fertilizer types are properly used, both can provide excellent results.

 Organic products, once opened, should be kept preferably in the fridge, so that they can be preserved for a few months without spoiling.
 When organic nutrients are added to the irrigation water, the resulting nutrient solution should be used immediately given that, once mixed, the product will not remain in good condition for very long.